Xela-Byte/FyEd/README.md

 # FyEd

-### An innnovative mobile application designed to help FUOYE students stay organized and on top of their studies.
+<p> An innnovative mobile application designed to help FUOYE students stay organized and on top of their studies. </p>